-On a sad note, anthropologist Fernando Coronil passed away after battling cancer.
-For a very moving and personal account, see “A Tribute to Fernando Coronil” by Genese Sodikoff.
+On a sad note, anthropologist Fernando Coronil passed away in August 2011 after battling cancer.
+For a moving and personal account, see A Tribute to Fernando Coronil by Genese Sodikoff.

 I had recently discussed Coronil’s critique of Scott in the Anthropology and government planning blog-post.
 An original thinker for Latin Americanists and many others.

-Also out from Laurent Dubois, posting at Duke University Press, “A Tribute to Fernando Coronil.”
+Also out from Laurent Dubois, posting at Duke University Press, A Tribute to Fernando Coronil.
 Dubois has a great discussion of Coronil’s introductory essay for Cuban Counterpoint: Tobacco and Sugar by Fernando Ortiz, which was also the first essay I read by Coronil.
-From the Norwegian Latin American Research Network, “In Memory of Fernando Coronil.”
-From Gary Wilder at the CUNY Graduate Center, “In Memoriam: Fernando Coronil.”
+From the Norwegian Latin American Research Network, In Memory of Fernando Coronil.
+From Gary Wilder at the CUNY Graduate Center, In Memoriam: Fernando Coronil.

-Para hispanohablantes, ver “Fernando Coronil: distinguido intelectual venezolano falleció en Nueva York” y “Aporrea: Muere en Nueva York Fernando Coronil.”
+Para hispanohablantes, ver Fernando Coronil: distinguido intelectual venezolano falleció en Nueva York y Aporrea: Muere en Nueva York Fernando Coronil.

 Fernando Coronil will be missed–he worked toward the moral optimism of anthropology promoted by this blog.
-As others have, I quote from the final paragraph of “The Future in Question: History and Utopia in Latin America (1989-2010):”
+From the final paragraph of The Future in Question: History and Utopia in Latin America (1989-2010):